FAQs for Temple Students

 Study Abroad refers to the Education Abroad office, the general, university-wide office with programs available all over the world to students of all different majors.

-The Study Away Office is run out of the School of Media and Communication (SMC) and their programs are more centered around Media/Communication studies.
-All majors are welcome on their programs; however, the credits offered to students are all SMC-based.
+The Study Away Office is run out of the Klein College of Media and Communication and their programs are more centered around Media/Communication studies.
+All majors are welcome on their programs; however, the credits offered to students are all Klein College-based.
 The Study Away office provides opportunities in the U.S. and abroad.

 I’m a transfer student; can I study abroad?